Mohamed02/ReactJS/ReactApp1/Readme.txt

 What type of ReactJS tool kit to go for?

-1. For learing/creating a new react app you can create it through nodejs create react plugin
+1. For learing/creating a new react app or SPA you can create it through nodejs create react plugin run the command  to create an app

+    npx create-react-app hellow-react --use-npm

 2. For Building Pages which are rendered from server use Next.js